thierrydecker/myason/PULL_REQUEST_CHECKLIST.md

 - Decide whether the changes in master make sense as a major, minor, or patch release.
 - Look at the clock.
 If you're tired, release later when you have time to deal with release problems.
-- Then follow all the steps in [My PyPI Release Checklist](https://gist.github.com/audreyr/5990987)